TailonR/Google_drive_addon_masters_project/Master_project_info/timeline.md

 what a Master’s project and thesis is supposed to focus on.

 While thinking about this I came across the topic of automation using AI.
-I first discovered an [IBM article](https://www.ibm.com/cloud/automation) which displayed the ways they used AI in automation.
+I first discovered an [IBM article on automation](https://www.ibm.com/cloud/automation) which displayed the ways they used AI in automation.
 I then discovered this article which discusses trends in the use of AI.